macOS User Guide

 ---|---|

-Type to Siri | Type your requests to Siri instead of speaking them.
-If a headset with a microphone is connected to your Mac, Siri speaks your typed command. |
+Type to Siri | Type your requests to Siri instead of speaking them. |

-Siri Settings | Additional options, such as setting a keyboard shortcut to activate Siri, are available in Siri & Spotlight settings.
-To turn off spoken responses from Siri, show what Siri says on screen, and show what you say to Siri on screen, choose Apple menu > System Settings, click Siri & Spotlight |
+Siri Settings | Additional options, such as setting a keyboard shortcut to activate Siri and showing what Siri says on screen, are available in Siri settings. |